“Why are you still running on-prem instead of in the cloud?”

 Bare metal offers you industry-leading performance with pay-as-you-go pricing, but more importantly, the security of a bare metal machine is unmatched.
-Unlike every other provider, Oracle doesn’t run code on their machines or provision it with a hypervisor.
+Unlike every other provider, Oracle doesn’t run code on their machines or provide it with a hypervisor.
 Instead, they provision via the SDN, which gives them no access to your data.
 Once you buy the machine, you can bring your own image.
 They’re also unable to do any knowledge filtering based on your I/O type.
 This is crucial if you’re in an industry with competitors.
 Because you own the machine, you have full control of it, and there’s no way to access your metadata from the outside.

 One of the most common examples of this happening is with Spotify.
 They built their music streaming service on AWS, and a few years later, Amazon came out with a similar service.
-The Amazon service was superior to Spotify, because Amazon spent those few years building their product and analyzing metadata collected from Spotify.
+The Amazon service was superior to Spotify because Amazon spent those few years building their product and analyzing metadata collected from Spotify.

 Okay, so why run it in the cloud, though?
 Can’t I run the bare metal machine on-prem?

 You can, but remember the scalability?
 When you’re running in the cloud, there’s no peak workload.
 During the time that your business is busiest, you can expand your environment to handle it, which saves a fortune.
-The only time this wouldn’t make sense is if you’re running 24/7 peak workload, which most businesses aren’t.
+The only time this wouldn’t make sense is if you’re running a 24/7 peak workload, which most businesses aren’t.
 Using orchestration, you can detect when CPU usage increases, and allow the environment to scale as needed during busy times.
-When workload decreases, it automatically collapses back down to save costs.
+When the workload decreases, it automatically collapses back down to save costs.